Module Installation Guide

 Option 2: Composer Dump Autoload

-If your hosting has disabled composer update
+If your hosting has disabled composer update, try:

 composer dump-autoload